 - William Hesketh Lever

 Transparency and accountability are the two basic tenets of Corporate Governance.
-We, at Hindustan Unilever, feel proud to belong to a Company whose visionary founders had laid the foundation stone for good governance long back and made it an integral principle of the business, as demonstrated in the words above.
+At Hindustan Unilever, we feel proud to belong to a Company whose visionary founders laid the foundation stone for good governance long back and made it an integral principle of the business, as demonstrated in the words above.

 Responsible corporate conduct is integral to the way we do our business.
 Our actions are governed by our values and principles, which are reinforced at all levels within the Company.
-We, at Hindustan Unilever, are committed to doing things the right way which means taking business decisions and acting in a way that is ethical and is in compliance with the applicable legislation.
-Our Code of Business Principles is an extension of our values and reflects our continued commitment to ethical business practices and regulatory compliances.
+At Hindustan Unilever, we are committed to doing things the right way which means taking business decisions and acting in a way that is ethical and is in compliance with applicable legislation.
+Our Code of Business Principles is an extension of our values and reflects our continued commitment to ethical business practices across our operations.
 We acknowledge our individual and collective responsibilities to manage our business activities with integrity.
-Our Code of Business Principles inspires us to set standards which not only meets the applicable legislation but also exceeds them in many areas of our business operations.
+Our Code of Business Principles inspires us to set standards which not only meet applicable legislation but go beyond in many areas of our functioning.

 To succeed, we believe, requires highest standards of corporate behaviour towards everyone we work with, the communities we touch and the environment on which we have an impact.
-This is our road to responsible, sustainable and profitable growth and creating long term value for our shareholders, our people and our business partners.
+This is our road to consistent, competitive, profitable and responsible growth and creating long term value for our shareholders, our people and our business partners.
 The above principles have been the guiding force for whatever we do and shall continue to be so in the years to come.

 THE BOARD OF DIRECTORS

 The Board comprises such number of Non-Executive, Executive and Independent Directors as required under applicable legislation.
-As on date of this Report, the Board consists of nine Directors comprising one Non-Executive Director, five Independent Directors and three Executive Directors.
+As on date of this Report, the Board consists of eight Directors comprising one Non-Executive Chairman, four Independent Directors and three Executive Directors.
 The composition of the Board represents an optimal mix of professionalism, knowledge and experience and enables the Board to discharge its responsibilities and provide effective leadership to the business.
 The positions of the Chairman of the Board and the Chief Executive Officer of the Company are held by separate individuals, where the Chairman of the Board is a Non-Executive Director.
-The detailed profile of the members of the Board of Directors are provided at page nos.
-24-27 of the Annual Report.
+The detailed profiles of the members of the Board of Directors are provided on page nos.
+26 to 29 of this Annual Report.

 The normal business of the Board includes: